cspenn/newslettercleaner/README.md

 The purpose of this code is to take a list of shortened bit.ly or other redirected URLs, lengthen them, chop off any existing UTM codes and other query parameters to produce a clean URL, then append new UTM codes to it and re-shorten with bit.ly.
 The output is a CSV, pipe-delimited, which you can then import into spreadsheets, databases, etc.

+A sample input.txt of URLs is provided for testing purposes.

 ## Prerequisites

 The following software must be installed: